Daisy Kenyon: Plot

 Daisy Kenyon is a Manhattan commercial artist having an affair with an arrogant, overbearing and successful lawyer named Dan O'Mara, who is married and has two children.
 He breaks a date with Daisy one night, and she goes out with a widowed war veteran named Peter Lapham.

 O'Mara and his wife, Lucille, fight constantly, about his job, the upbringing of their two daughters, and his cheating.
 That same night, Dan takes his wife and 13-year-old daughter to New York's Stork Club, where Daisy and Peter are waiting to be seated.
 Daisy and Peter leave immediately.
 At the end of the date, Peter announces that he loves Daisy and leaves.
 Peter stands her up for their next date, but he comes by later, unannounced, and proposes.
 Daisy realizes that he is still in love with his late wife.

 Although she is still in love with Dan, Daisy marries Peter after a brief and hesitant courtship.
 She supports Peter's postwar career.
 He is moody, sometimes quiet and withholding, sometimes wildly exuberant; he knows that Dan used to be in Daisy's life.
 Eventually, Daisy feels as if she has gotten over Dan.
 Finally fed up with Dan's cheating, Lucille wants a divorce, and she uses full custody of the children as leverage to hurt Dan.

 Dan asks Peter and Daisy to allow him to reveal the full details of his former relationship with Daisy during the divorce proceedings.
-Peter says that he will not stand in Daisy's way: When they first met, he needed her, but he no longer does: He leaves.
+Peter says that he will not stand in Daisy's way: When they first met, he needed her, but he no longer does: he leaves.
 The trial begins, but Dan can see how much it is hurting Daisy, so he stops the proceedings and asks Peter to sign divorce papers, though Daisy did not request them.

 Daisy goes to her house on Cape Cod to work.
-Dan calls from the train station to say he his bringing Peter to settle things.
+Dan calls from the train station to say he is bringing Peter to settle things.
 Panicking, Daisy flees.
 Her car skids on the icy road and rolls over.
 She walks 2 miles through the snow to the cottage, where Dan and Peter are playing cards.
 She wants both of them to leave.
 After a few words, Peter goes out to the waiting cab.